dwijsiyal/harmony-feel-your-emotions/README.md

 ## Conclusion
 Harmony is a step towards improving mental health accessibility and awareness.
 By providing an easy-to-use platform, it encourages users to manage their mental well-being proactively.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Authors
+## Authors
-Shivam Patel - Master of Computer Science @ Stevens Institute of Technology Dwij Siyal - Master of Data Science @ University of Regina Arya Shah - Master of Computer Science @ Stevens Institute of Technology Guided By: Prof. Vaibhav Gandhi Professor at Navrachana University
+- Dwij Siyal - Master of Data Science @ University of Regina
+- Arya Shah - Master of Computer Science @ Stevens Institute of Technology
+- Shivam Patel - Master of Computer Science @ Stevens Institute of Technology
+- Guided By: Prof. Vaibhav Gandhi Professor at Navrachana University